skirienkopanea/skirienkopanea.github.io/_posts/2021-06-26-8-bit-computer.md

      1. Go to next instruction (pointed by the program counter): Program counter out -> Memory address register in
      2. Send opcode to instruction decoder: RAM out -> Instruction register in
      3. Increment program counter already for next instruction: Counter Enable
-       * Although it has a seperate logical purpose, we will include Counter Enable into the previous clock cycle as it does not interfere with the BUS, so we save up 1 micro clock cycle.
+       * Although it has a seperate logical purpose, we will include Counter Enable into the previous clock cycle as it does not interfere with the Bus, so we save up 1 micro clock cycle.
   2. [Decode instruction](#microcode-eeprom-instruction-decoder): Here the instruction decoder will know that `00011111` means take the contents of memory address `1111` and put it on register A
   3. Execute instruction `00011111`:
      1. Instruction register out (this outputs the lower significant bits that contain the address of the operand) -> Memory address register in